About the project

 Over the past six years we have transformed the abandoned former fruit garden set up by the Philips family more than a century ago.
 We have large areas of raspberries, currant and gooseberry bushes and some thriving rhubarb plants.
 We also have plum, fig, apricot and nectarine trees against a wall, a healthy medlar tree and a couple of stepover apple trees.

 A couple of years ago, the Trust for Conservation Volunteers left the park and we inherited a substantial part of the nursery that they had been maintaining.
 This area has the potential to provide us with different crops each year in sufficient quantities to help out community cafes or develop a relationship with a local veg outlet.
-It is also a good site to run courses, like the apple grafting course we ran early in 2016.
+It is also a good site to run courses, like the apple grafting courses we’ve run over the last 5 years.